ROSEN, A TRUSTED AND LEADING LAW FIRM, Encourages Horizon Bancorp, Inc. Investors to Inquire About Class Action Investigation – HBNC

-/EIN News/ -- NEW YORK, April 02, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, continues to investigate potential securities claims on behalf of shareholders of Horizon Bancorp, Inc. (NASDAQ: HBNC) resulting from allegations that Horizon Bank may have issued materially misleading business information to the investing public.
+NEW YORK, April 02, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, continues to investigate potential securities claims on behalf of shareholders of Horizon Bancorp, Inc. HBNC resulting from allegations that Horizon Bank may have issued materially misleading business information to the investing public.

 SO WHAT: If you purchased Horizon Bank securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
 The Rosen Law Firm is preparing a class action seeking recovery of investor losses.